Bio

 The Rev. Mark A. Thompson, affectionately known as Rev. Mark, is a Morehouse College Martin Luther King, Jr. Board of Preachers 2023 Inductee.

 Rev. Mark has spent most of his life in public ministry as a political, civil rights & human rights activist and organizer.
-He not only has been a part of every major social justice movement & event over the past 40 years, he has also been a radio broadcaster for three decades, and he has spent over 10 years as a television commentator, as well.
+He not only has been a part of every major social justice movement & event over the past 40 years, he has also been a radio broadcaster and journalist for over three decades, and he has spent over 10 years as a television commentator, as well.
 He hosts Make It Plain (MIP), a political, human rights and breaking news podcast.
 Rev. Mark’s lifelong social justice activism intersects with his years of experience broadcasting the news and issues of the day.

 In 2021, MIP was named among Best Civil Rights Podcasts, Best Human Rights Podcasts, Best Podcasts About Social Justice and Best Broadcast Television Podcasts.